- Published on

 A: USCIS will reject your entire petition packet.
 You must correct the issue and refile.

+Q: Can I pay online?
 A: Not currently.
-As of July 2025, online payment is not available for I-140 or I-907 when filing by mail.
+As of September 2025, online payment is not available for I-140 or I-907 when filing by mail.
+However, electronic payments via ACH debit (Form G-1650) are now available.

 For the most current information, always refer to the official USCIS website.